tlevine/vlermv/docs/vlermv.rst

     vlermv.items()
     vlermv.update({'a': 1, 'b': 2})

+There are several parameters that you can change when initializing Vlermv,

+.. autoclass:: vlermv.Vlermv

-We have just scratched the surface of what Vlermv can do; here are some of Vlermv's other methods, and we'll discuss them in the subsequent sections.
+and we'll discuss those in later sections.